lynx-json/specification/specifications/properties/validation/text.md

 ## Meaning

-The text validation constraint value expresses a constraint or an array of constraints for an input value.
+The text validation constraint value expresses a text constraint or an array of text constraints for an input value.

 ## Format Rules